kalooshfv/pbp-flutter-lab/README.md

 ## 2. Mention what widgets you use in this project and explain their functions.
 The widgets I've used for this project is:
-> StatefulWidget: a widget that allows its state to change
+a.
+StatefulWidget: a widget that allows its state to change <br>
-> Scaffold: a class that provides many properties suitable to be a parent to many other widgets
+b.
+Scaffold: a class that provides many properties suitable to be a parent to many other widgets <br>
-> Center: a widget that centers its children within itself
+c.
+Center: a widget that centers its children within itself <br>
-> Column: a widget that arranges its children vertically (main axis) and possibly horizontally (cross axis)
+d.
+Column: a widget that arranges its children vertically (main axis) and possibly horizontally (cross axis) <br>
-> Row: a widget that arranges its children horizontally (main axis) and possibly vertically (cross axis)
+e.
+Row: a widget that arranges its children horizontally (main axis) and possibly vertically (cross axis) <br>
-> Text: a widget that displays and styles text
+f.
+Text: a widget that displays and styles text <br>
-> FloatingActionButton: a circular button that hovers over content to promote a primary action in an application
+g.
+FloatingActionButton: a circular button that hovers over content to promote a primary action in an application <br>
-> Visibility: a widget that modifies the visibility properties of its children
+h.
+Visibility: a widget that modifies the visibility properties of its children <br>
 <br>

 ## 3. What is the function of setState()?
 Explain what variables can be affected by the function.